openregister/address-reputation-ingester/README.md

 ```

 The `/abi/45/full` bit is constructed by the UI according to what you tell it is
-the "Product" (defaults to "abi" for "AddressBase Premium"), the "Epoch"
+the "Product" (defaults to "abi" for "AddressBase Islands", even though what
-(defaults to 45), and the "Variant" (defaults to "full").
+we're using is "AddressBase Premium"), the "Epoch" (defaults to 45), and the
+"Variant" (defaults to "full").

 ### The elasticsearch bit